openSUSE/news-o-o/_posts/2012-01-09-people-of-opensuse-frederic-crozat.markdown

 #### What especially motivates you to participate in the openSUSE project?

-I want openSUSE to be the best Linux distribution in the ecosystem, best in the â€žeasy to useâ€œ sense, but also best in its interaction with upstream projects.
+I want openSUSE to be the best Linux distribution in the ecosystem, best in the „easy to use“ sense, but also best in its interaction with upstream projects.

-#### What do you think was your most important contribution to the openSUSE project/community or what is the contribution that youâ€™re most proud of?
+#### What do you think was your most important contribution to the openSUSE project/community or what is the contribution that you’re most proud of?

 Probably, GNOME 3 live image : I started as a way to learn SUSE Studio and then kiwi, and it morphed into a 3 months projects, which helped a lot on GNOME 3.0 launch and Novell/SUSE sponsored 10000 promo DVD based on this work which were handed over to GNOME Foundation.